hazelcast/hazelcast-jet/site/docs/architecture/fault-tolerance.md

 ---

 Hazelcast Jet doesn't delegate its cluster management and fault tolerance concerns to an outside system like ZooKeeper.
-This comes from the fact that it's built on top of Hazelcast IMDG, which has already dealt with these concerns.

-Jet keeps processing data without loss or duplication even if a node fails so it’s easy to build fault-tolerant data processing pipelines.
-It uses a combination of several approaches to improve resilience.

-## Consistency

-Jet takes snapshots of the entire state of the computation at regular intervals.
-It coordinates the snapshot across the cluster and synchronizes it with the data source.
-The source must ensure that, in case of a restart, it will be able to re-emit all the data it emitted after the last snapshot.
-Each of the other components in the job will restore its processing state to exactly what it was at the time of the last snapshot.
-If a cluster member goes away, Jet will restart the job on the remaining members, restore the state of processing from the last snapshot, and then seamlessly continue from that point.
+It reuses the groundwork implemented for the IMDG: cluster management and the `IMap`, and adds its own implementation of Chandy-Lamport distributed snapshots.
+If a cluster member fails, Jet will restart the job on the remaining members, restore the state of processing from the last snapshot, and then seamlessly continue from that point.

-The snapshots are part of the regular Jet operations.
-If you configure your job as _exactly-once_ or _at-least-once_, Jet automatically creates snapshots in regular intervals.
-Jet manages the lifecycle of the snapshots - the snapshot is automatically replaced by a next successful snapshot.
+## Processing Guarantee is a Shared Concern

+When you configure the processing guarantee for your job as _exactly-once_ or _at-least-once_, Hazelcast Jet uses the distributed snapshotting feature to store all the internal computation state to an `IMap`.
+However, this on its own isn't enough to provide the processing guarantee because the snapshot must cover the entire pipeline, from source to sink.
+Hazelcast Jet requires certain guarantees from the systems used as sources and sinks in a fault-tolerant data pipeline.

+When the job is restarting after a node failure, Jet resets the whole data pipeline to the state of the last snapshot.
+For the source this means rewinding back to the point of snapshot, ready to replay the items it already emitted in he previous (failed) job run.
+For the sink it's usually enough to support idempotence: when Jet's sink connector asks it to apply the same data again, it must simply stay in the same state.

 ## Distributed Snapshot